meker12/commerce-channels.en/help/amazon-sales-channel/workspace-controls.md

 The Columns control allows you to add or remove columns of data from the page display.
 Each [!DNL Amazon Sales Channel] page has a preset combination of data columns, but most pages have additional columns available.
 If no additional columns are available, you can still remove default columns from display.

-The example below shows a Columns control.
+The following example shows a Columns control.
 The checked options correspond to the column headers that are shown on the page.

 - To add a data column to your page, select the checkbox.
 - To remove a data column from your page, do not select the checkbox.